In celebration of World Smile Day, a photo essay featuring some of the smiling faces we have encountered during our travels around Asia.

 Latvian Academy of SciencesLocation: Riga, LatviaConstructed: 1951-1961Architects: Osvalds Tīlmanis, Vaidelotis Apsitis and Karlis PluksneGenre: Stalinist Empire style, Soviet architecture, former USSR Did you know?...
 We also have an Instagram account and Facebook...

 Hotel Zlatibor in Užice, Serbia.
-Brutalist building, opened as a hotel in 1981.
-Architect Svetlana Radević.
+Completed in 1981 by architect Svetlana Radević.
 Socialist architecture in the former Yugoslavia.

 Getting caught in a thunder storm whilst searching for Gyumri’s iron fountain, and photographing the surrounding neighbourhood against moody skies.